cutecatfann/cutecatfann/README.md

 # Hi there, I'm Mimi! 👋

 Hello!
-Welcome to my GitHub!
 I'm a software engineer.
-Currently I work as a Solutions Architect at AWS
+Currently, I work as a Solutions Architect at AWS.

 ## 🚀 Cool Fun Side Projects on GitHub